HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 | Video    | mp4/webm      | 5 mb, 199kb,200kb , 2 mb,199kb            |
 | Document | docx/xlsx/pptx| mp4- 1mb, 15mb, 100mb, webm- 2 mb         |

+!!!note
-- Note : For DAM we have only anonymous rendering.
+      For DAM, only anonymous rendering is available.

 ## Pages and Portlets Default Test Data - 8 pages

- There are a total of eight pages with portlets that are commonly used by customers, Authoring and Rendering was done by giving access to both Anonymous and Authenticated Users (same users added in openLDAP for WCM rendering).
-All authenticated users are of the role User.
+ There are a total of eight pages with portlets that are commonly used by customers, Authoring and rendering were done by giving access to both Anonymous and Authenticated Users.The same users were added in openLDAP for WCM rendering.
+All authenticated users are assigned the User role.
- As part of Authoring we added pages and portlets manually.
-Below are the details of portlets authoring in every page.
+ As part of authoring, pages and portlets were added The following list shows the details of portlets of authoring in every page:

 - Page 1 - 2 Articles
 - Page 2 - 2 Rich text